 Mode of Teaching Delivery and Timetables - School of BEES

 The School of BEES is committed to provide a high quality educational experience, offering our students as much face to face time as possible whilst keeping students and staff safe.
 To comply with government guidelines and to ensure the safety of both our students and staff, the majority of our degree programmes will be delivered in a blended fashion in 2020-2021.
-This means students will engage in both online learning (live online events and pre-made online content) and some on-campus learning (in-person sessions at UCC).
-How each programme will be delivered depends on a number of factors including the discipline being studied, the class size, external accreditation requirements and of course public health guidelines.
+This means students are engaging in both online learning (live online events and pre-made online content) and some on-campus learning (in-person sessions at UCC; restrictions permitting).
+How each programme is being delivered depends on a number of factors including the discipline being studied, the class size, external accreditation requirements and of course public health guidelines.

 Incoming students (1st years)

 The Biological Earth and Environmental Sciences 1st year degree programme (CK404) will be delivered in a blended fashion in 2020/2021 with semester 1 being mainly on-line.
 All lectures and tutorials, as well as most analytical training, will be fully on-line using the University platforms such as CANVAS and TEAMS.
 It may be possible to attend some lectures/tutorials on campus but this will not be obligatory.
 Depending on NPHET guidelines, it is hoped that a small number of practical sessions will be offered on campus and physical attendance at those would be required.
 Some practical sessions will also be online.
 It is hoped that it will be possible to offer an increased amount of on-campus activity in semester 2.
 Further details will be provided in student timetables after registration and at student orientation following registration.

 We are preparing to start teaching the next academic year with some of the modules on-line, some face-to-face and some a mixture of both.
 With respect to the first year of the Agricultural Science degree, the plans are as follows (subject to change to account for the Covid-19 situation):